ilbuonmarcio/lydia/README.md

 - Easy to configure, install and use
 - UEFI-only boot support
 - Automatic disk partitioning
-- Customized i3-gaps window manager to fit all your needs
+- Customized bspwm window manager to fit all your needs
 - Preconfigured `firewalld` on 22/80/443 ports
 - Specifically targeted at development & productivity tasks